anders94/disruptor/README.md

     });
 ```

-Input:
+This input:
 ```
-"The First World War was to be the war to end all wars."
+The First World War was to be the war to end all wars.
 ```

-Output:
+creates this output:
 ```
 { message: 'The First World War was to be the war to end all wars.',
     total: 13,